nuthanc/faang/2D-Arrays/approach.md

 * Do I need to traverse?
 If yes
   * BFS or DFS
   * But mostly it will be in sequential order
+* What do we do with the values traversed
+  * Store in a queue or array?
+  * Count values?
+  * Or when some value is encountered, perform some operations(subproblem)